 While my husband was away for training with the United States Navy, when I was 22 years old, I was raped by a stranger in a home invasion while I was sleeping.
 I did everything “right” – I went to the hospital where we reported it to the police, and I had a rape kit done.
 I was offered the Morning After pill, but I declined because I knew the risks involved.
 The perpetrator was never caught.
 My husband came home within 48 hours of the rape, and we moved to a new location for obvious reasons.

-I have now shared my story as pro-life speaker with church groups, youth groups, college groups, in the media and testifying before the state Legislature.
+I have now shared my story as person who was conceived in incest/rape to educate the public about the my people group, sharing how moms and children affected by sexual assault conception need love and support.
+I am also a sexual assault survivor advocate and speaker with church groups, youth groups, college groups, in the media and testifying before the state Legislature.
 I desire to speak to the value of life — even the lives of those who, like me, were conceived in incest and/or rape.
 As I have come to see my life as a precious gift given to me, I want the unborn lives of all to be protected from abortion, and I want every child to be protected from sexual assault.